This post may contain affiliate links. Please read our disclosure policy.

 These photos and instructions are here to help you visualize how to make this basic pot roast recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Pat the roast dry with paper towels, then cut it in half.
-Season the beef with salt and pepper.
+- Pat the beef dry and cut it in half.
+Season with salt and pepper.

-1. Heat the oil in a 2-quart pot over medium heat.
-Brown the beef on all sides until a golden crust forms, about 1 to 2 minutes per side.
-Remove the roast from the pot.
+- In a 2-quart pot, heat the oil over medium heat.
+Brown the beef on all sides, about 1 to 2 minutes per side.
+Remove and set aside.

-1. Add the chopped onions, celery, carrot, and garlic to the pot along with a pinch of salt.
-Cook, stirring frequently, for 3 minutes.
+- Add the onion, celery, carrot, garlic, and a pinch of salt to the pot.
+Cook, stirring often, for 3 minutes.

-1. Pour in the beef broth and add the bay leaf and dried rosemary.
-The liquid should come about halfway up the sides of the roast, so add a little more broth if necessary.
+- Pour in the broth and add the bay leaf and rosemary.
+The broth should come about halfway up the beef.
+Add more if needed.

-1. Bring to a boil, then reduce the heat to low.
-Cover and simmer gently on the stove for 3 1/2 hours, until the meat is tender and pulls apart easily with a fork.
+- Bring to a boil, then reduce heat to low.
+Cover and simmer for 3 1/2 hours, until the meat is tender and easy to shred with a fork.

 Expert Tips